luisgepeto/Portfolio_Personal/src/content/serverless-web-scraping-selenium-azure-function.md

 ![Selenium and Azure Functions Logo](/../images/serverless-web-scraping-selenium-azure-function.png)

 A serverless approach to web scraping offers advantages such as scalability and reduced cost.
-However, the need for external depedencies such as the browser introduces additional configuration complexity.
+However, the need for external dependencies such as the browser introduces additional configuration complexity.
+In this post, we will dive into how we can use a Docker image to overcome this challenge.
 We will be using [Selenium](https://selenium.dev) (a popular browser automation tool) inside an Azure Function to retrieve weather information from a publicly available website.

 ### A word of advice
 [Web scraping is a controversial subject](https://parsers.me/us-court-fully-legalized-website-scraping-and-technically-prohibited-it/).
 Before moving forward with any project that uses this technique please be aware of your local regulations, as well as copyright or Intellectual Property implications for the scraped data.
 Also, implement an ethical web scraping with practices such as: